Fixed points and Holomorphic Structures on Line Bundles over the Quantum Projective Line: Introduction

-The {\em concrete} method developed in \cite{GravemanLaRueMacArthurPesinWei2025NonStandardHolomorphic} relies on restricting attention to the unital commutative subalgebra of $\mathbb{C}\mathrm{P}_q^1$ generated by the standard self-adjoint generator $B_0$ of the Podle\'s sphere (see Section~2.3 for the notation).
-This subalgebra consists solely of polynomials in $B_0$, and its $C^*$-completion is canonically isomorphic to the algebra of continuous functions $C(\sigma(B_0))$.
-The spectrum of $B_0$ is the so-called {\em quantized interval}

-rendering this commutative subalgebra entirely tractable from an analytic perspective.
-The key simplification arises from the behavior of the holomorphic differential $\overline\partial$ on $\mathbb{C}\mathrm{P}_q^1$.
-When restricted to this commutative subalgebra, $\overline\partial$ acts, up to the factor $\overline\partial B_0$, analogously to the Jackson derivative (commonly referred to as the $q$-derivative).
-This observation allows one to explicitly construct invertible and non-invertible solutions to the gauge equation, via suitable functions defined on $\sigma(B_0)$.
-However, these advantages are lost as soon as one moves beyond this commutative setting.
-Outside the subalgebra generated by $B_0$, the tractable functional-analytic picture collapses, and the concrete method does not extend in any meaningful way to the full algebra $\mathbb{C}\mathrm{P}_q^1$.
-For this reason, it appears essentially impossible to address the gauge equation on $\mathbb{C}\mathrm{P}_q^1$ using purely concrete or computational techniques.
-This limitation makes it clear that fundamentally new {\em abstract} methods are required in order to study the gauge equation on $\mathbb{C}\mathrm{P}_q^1$ and to probe its deeper structural features.
-Developing such methods is precisely the motivation of the present paper.
+The concrete method in \cite{GravemanLaRueMacArthurPesinWei2025NonStandardHolomorphic} relies on restricting attention to a particular commutative unital subalgebra of the $C^*$-algebra $C(S_q^2)$ of the standard Podle\'s sphere.
+Let $B_0$ denote the standard self-adjoint generator of $C(S_q^2)$ (see Section~2.3 for the notation), and consider $\mathcal{B}:=C^*\{1,B_0\}\subseteq C(S_q^2)$.
+Then $\mathcal{B}$ is isomorphic to the algebra of continuous functions on $\sigma(B_0)=\{0\}\cup\{q^{2n}:n\in\mathbb{N}\}$ (see \cite{Podles1987QuantumSpheres}, or \cite[Proposition 4.1]{AguilarKaad2018PodlesSpectralMetric}), rendering this commutative $C^*$-subalgebra of $C(S_q^2)$ particularly tractable from an analytic perspective.
+Denote by $\mathrm{Pol}(B_0)$ the unital subalgebra of $\mathcal{B}\cong C(\sigma(B_0))$ consisting of polynomials in $B_0$.
+Then the restriction of the holomorphic differential $\overline\partial$ on $\mathcal{A}(\mathbb{C}\mathrm{P}_q^1)$ to $\mathrm{Pol}(B_0)$ is well-defined, since $B_0\in\mathcal{A}(\mathbb{C}\mathrm{P}_q^1)$.
+Then $\overline\partial$ acts, up to the factor $\overline\partial B_0$, analogously to the Jackson derivative (commonly referred to as the $q$-derivative), and one can effectively analyze the gauge equation by restricting attention to $\mathrm{Pol}(B_0)$.
+This is the theme of \cite{GravemanLaRueMacArthurPesinWei2025NonStandardHolomorphic}.
+However, these advantages are lost as soon as one moves beyond $\mathrm{Pol}(B_0)$.
+Outside of this commutative subalgebra, the methods of \cite{GravemanLaRueMacArthurPesinWei2025NonStandardHolomorphic} no longer apply, since the continuous functional calculus cannot be used.
+This limitation makes it clear that fundamentally new abstract methods are required in order to investigate the gauge equation over $\mathcal{A}(\mathbb{C}\mathrm{P}_q^1)$ and to probe its deeper structural features.